 Consider outside funding to complement your salary

-To avoid pouring too much of your salary into your startup, consider other funding options, including financing from family and friends, crowdfunding, and business credit cards.
+To avoid pouring too much of your salary into your startup, consider other funding options, including financing from family and friends, crowdfunding, and business credit cards like Qantas to help you.

 Receiving funding from family and friends can be a delicate process, but if you do it correctly it can be beneficial for both parties.
 Consider offering generous loved ones equity in your company or interest over a period of time.
 And even though it may feel formal, it’s a good idea to write up a contract and make any loan official.